-Most recently, together with two collaborators from Chile, we developed an operator Theory on a Banach space over $\mathcal{C} := \mathcal{R} \oplus i\mathcal{R}$.
-Let c_0 denote the space of all null sequences $x = (a_n)$, $a_n \in \mathcal{C}$.
-The natural inner product on c_0 induces the sup-norm of c_0 .
-We showed that c_0 is not orthomodular then we characterized those closed subspaces of c_0 with an orthonormal complement with respect to the inner product; that is, those closed subspaces M of c_0 such that $c_0 = M \oplus M^{\perp}$.
+Together with my collaborators Jose Aguayo and Miguel Nova from Concepcion (Chile), we developed an operator theory on the Banach space $c_0$ over $\mathcal{C} := \mathcal{R} + i\mathcal{R}$ , where $c_0$ denotes the space of all null sequences of elements of C. The natural inner product on $c_0$ induces the sup-norm of $c_0$ .
+We showed that $c_0$ is not orthomodular; then we characterized those closed subspaces of $c_0$ with an orthonormal complement with respect to the inner product.
 Such a subspace, together with its orthonormal complement, defines a special kind of projection, the so-called normal projection.
-We presented a characterization of such normal projections as well as a characterization of other kinds of operators, the self-adjoint and compact operators on c_0 .
-Then we worked on some B-algebras of operators, including those mentioned above; we studied normal and Hilbert-Schmidt operators; and finally, we studied the properties of positive operators on c_0 , which we then used to introduce a partial order on the B^ -algebra of compact and self-adjoint operators on c_0 and studied the properties of that partial order.
+We presented a characterization of such normal projections as well as a characterization of other kinds of operators, the self-adjoint and compact operators on $c_0$ .
+Then we worked on some B\-algebras of operators, including those mentioned above; we studied normal and Hilbert-Schmidt operators; and finally, we studied the properties of positive operators, which we then used to introduce a partial order on the B\-algebra of compact and self-adjoint operators on $c_0$ and studied the properties of that partial order.

-While the Levi-Civita field \mathcal{R} is interesting to study in detail for the reasons stated above, I have recently started expanding my research focus to include any non-Archimedean field F extension of the real numbers R that is real closed and complete in the topology induced by the order and whose Hahn group is Archimedean.
-For example, with two NSERC USRA students, I recently proved the inverse function theorem and implicit function theorem for locally uniformly differentiable functions from F^n to F^n and from F^n to F^m (m < n), respectively.
-Then, in a followup paper, we studied the properties of locally uniformly differentiable functions on F or F^n , and most recently, we proved a local version of the mean value theorem and Taylor's theorem for locally uniformly differentiable functions on F. Enlarging the scope of my research will make it more interesting to a wider audience of mathematicians and will thus open the door to new collaborations in non-Archimedean Analysis.
+While the Levi-Civita field $\mathcal{R}$ is interesting to study in detail for the reasons stated above, I have also expanded my research focus to include any non-Archimedean field extension of the real numbers that is real closed and complete in the topology induced by the order and whose Hahn group is Archimedean; such a field is denoted by F. For example, we studied the properties of weakly locally uniformly differentiable functions at a point or on an open subset of F or $F^n$ and we proved local versions of the intermediate value theorem, the mean value theorem and Taylor's theorem for weakly locally uniformly differentiable functions on F. We also proved the inverse function theorem and implicit function theorem for weakly locally uniformly differentiable functions from $F_n$ to $F_n$ and from $F_n$ to $F_m$ (m < n), respectively.
+Moreover, the work on the topological structure as well as on the integration theory and its applications on the Levi-Civita field $\mathcal{R}$ has recently been extended to the field F.